Treatment Centre for Disabled Children – Project update

 Now the building is ready and operational we are looking at creative ways to sustain the ongoing treatment costs of the centre.

-The key challenge is developing a revenue – either in the form of grants from charitable trusts, or generating a monthly income from donations and other means.
+The key challenge is developing a revenue – either as grants from charitable trusts, or generating a monthly income from donations and other means.
+We would like to establish a Friends of GLORES group of supporters who can make small regular contributions towards treatment costs.

-Neighbours to the centre could be encouraged to provide rented accomodation for the parents of children while they are undergoing treatment.
+Neighbours to the centre could be encouraged to provide rented accommodation for parents of children while they are undergoing treatment.
 There is also the possibility of renting parts of the building, for example meeting rooms for other community needs.